 (a) Follow a course of instruction for three terms

-(b ) Submit a dissertation, not exceeding 10,000 words, including footnotes and appendices.
-A draft title for the dissertation must be submitted for approval by the Latin American Centre Management Committee by 12:00 noon on the Friday of Week 2 of the Hilary Term preceding the written examination.
-An electronic copy of the dissertation must be uploaded to the University approved online assessment platform by noon on the Monday of Week 5 of Trinity Term in the calendar year in which the examination is taken.
-Only the file uploaded via the University approved online assessment platform constitutes a valid submission; no concomitant hard-copy may be submitted.
-The submission must be anonymous, and the submission must be accompanied by a declaration indicating that it is the candidate’s own work.
+an extended essay, not exceeding 10,000 words, including footnotes and appendices.
+A draft title for the extended essaymust be submitted for approval by the Latin American Centre Management Committee by 12:00 noon on the Friday of Week 0of the Hilary Term preceding the written examination.
+Two typewritten copiesof the extended essaymust be deliveredto the Examination Schools, addressed to the Chair of Examiners for the M.Sc in Latin American Studies, c/o Examination Schools, High Street, Oxford,by 12:00noon on the Monday of Week 5 of Trinity Term in the calendar year in which the examination is taken.
+The extended essay willbe equal to one examination paper, i.e. 25 per cent ofthe final degree mark.

 (c ) Candidates may also be required to present themselves for an oral examination if requested to do so by the examiners.
-The oral examination may focus on the candidate’s
+The oral examination may focus on the candidate

 2. The list of